H&R Block, Inc. (NYSE:HRB) Shares Sold by Commonwealth Equity Services LLC

 Commonwealth Equity Services LLC cut its position in H&R Block, Inc. (NYSE:HRB) by 6.0% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 54,945 shares of the company’s stock after selling 3,501 shares during the quarter.
 Commonwealth Equity Services LLC’s holdings in H&R Block were worth $1,290,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
-American Century Companies Inc. grew its stake in shares of H&R Block by 81.6% in the second quarter.
-American Century Companies Inc. now owns 123,772 shares of the company’s stock valued at $2,906,000 after buying an additional 55,597 shares in the last quarter.
-Stifel Financial Corp grew its stake in H&R Block by 38.6% during the 1st quarter.
-Stifel Financial Corp now owns 148,257 shares of the company’s stock worth $3,232,000 after purchasing an additional 41,285 shares in the last quarter.
-Hennion & Walsh Asset Management Inc. acquired a new position in H&R Block during the 1st quarter worth $229,000.
-O Shaughnessy Asset Management LLC grew its stake in H&R Block by 1,243.1% during the 2nd quarter.
-O Shaughnessy Asset Management LLC now owns 331,617 shares of the company’s stock worth $7,784,000 after purchasing an additional 306,927 shares in the last quarter.
-Finally, Envestnet Asset Management Inc. grew its stake in H&R Block by 7.7% during the 2nd quarter.
-Envestnet Asset Management Inc. now owns 110,697 shares of the company’s stock worth $2,599,000 after purchasing an additional 7,960 shares in the last quarter.
-82.10% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+Franklin Resources Inc. grew its stake in H&R Block by 62.8% during the 1st quarter.
+Franklin Resources Inc. now owns 3,826,313 shares of the company’s stock worth $83,414,000 after purchasing an additional 1,476,444 shares in the last quarter.
+Northern Trust Corp grew its stake in H&R Block by 10.4% during the 1st quarter.
+Northern Trust Corp now owns 2,326,945 shares of the company’s stock worth $50,727,000 after purchasing an additional 218,646 shares in the last quarter.
+LSV Asset Management grew its stake in H&R Block by 36.0% during the 2nd quarter.
+LSV Asset Management now owns 2,223,733 shares of the company’s stock worth $52,213,000 after purchasing an additional 588,500 shares in the last quarter.
+Geode Capital Management LLC grew its stake in H&R Block by 2.1% during the 1st quarter.
+Geode Capital Management LLC now owns 2,196,348 shares of the company’s stock worth $47,880,000 after purchasing an additional 44,639 shares in the last quarter.
+Finally, Russell Investments Group Ltd. grew its stake in H&R Block by 129.2% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 1,766,504 shares of the company’s stock worth $41,470,000 after purchasing an additional 995,757 shares in the last quarter.
+82.10% of the stock is owned by hedge funds and other institutional investors.

-H&R Block (NYSE:HRB) last announced its quarterly earnings results on Monday, August 9th.
-The company reported $1.39 earnings per share (EPS) for the quarter.
-The company had revenue of $1.05 billion during the quarter.
+H&R Block (NYSE:HRB) last posted its earnings results on Monday, August 9th.
+The company reported $1.39 earnings per share for the quarter.
 H&R Block had a negative return on equity of 970.26% and a net margin of 19.08%.
+The business had revenue of $1.05 billion during the quarter.
 As a group, equities research analysts expect that H&R Block, Inc. will post 2.78 earnings per share for the current year.

 The company also recently announced a quarterly dividend, which was paid on Friday, October 1st.
 Stockholders of record on Friday, September 10th were issued a $0.27 dividend.
 This represents a $1.08 annualized dividend and a dividend yield of 4.30%.
 The ex-dividend date of this dividend was Thursday, September 9th.
 H&R Block’s payout ratio is currently 27.41%.